smithgeoffrey/go-coop/TESTING.md

 # Testing

-Go approach to testing is a little different:
+Go's approach to testing is a little different:

 - no heavy use of assertion tools
-- test code and main code live side by side, not in a separate dir or package
+- test code lives with main code, not in a separate dir or package

 A supposed benefit of the latter includes making it possible to test unexported code as well as the public API.
 I'll try it:

     foo/source.go
     foo/source_test.go

 Any go source file ending in `_test.go` is treated as a test file by `go test`.
-In a _test.go file you create functions starting in `Test` that take a param `*testing.T`:
+In a _test.go file you create functions starting in `Test` that take an argument `*testing.T`:

     package foo